How Far Can I See With My Cameras?

 Does this guarantee I’ll get a good image?

-These guidelines are meant as a guideline of what your camera is capable of under optimal conditions.
-Other factors such as motion, angle, lighting conditions, glare, motion and weather will also affect your camera’s ability to capture a clean image.
+These are guidelines of what your camera is capable of under optimal conditions.
+Other factors such as motion, angle, lighting conditions, glare and weather will also affect your camera’s ability to capture a clean image.

 If you have any questions about Pixels Per Foot or how to choose the optimal camera for your installation, please contact our Pro Team.